301-926-2256 [email protected]

 There’s a NEW Way to Do It!

 Starting immediately, should you wish to write the mayor and council, you can send your message to a single email address: [email protected].
-Your message will be redirected from that single email address to the addresses of the mayor, all councilors, the Town Clerk and the Town Webmaster (for posting on this page of the website).
+Your message will be automatically redirected from that single email address to the addresses of the mayor, all councilors, the Town Clerk and the Town Web Manager (for posting on this page of the website).

 • BUT if you want to send your message via email and want it to be considered official correspondence, using [email protected] is the only way to do it; do NOT email the entire council using their separate email addresses.
 You are of course free to email a single councilor, or just the mayor, with any thoughts or concerns that you do not believe rise to the level of official correspondence.

 • Please PLEASE send your comments to [email protected] as a PDF, Word or Google Docs attachment to your email rather than putting your comments directly in the email itself.
-Doing so makes it MUCH easier for the webmaster to post your comments — it’s two steps for the webmaster to get your comments online instead of about ten steps.
+Doing so makes it MUCH easier for the web manager to post your comments — it’s two steps for the web manager to get your comments online instead of about ten steps.

 Upcoming Events